benjaboyy/Navdexi/docs/setup.md

 ```
 - Returns `{ success: true, submission }` on success.
 - On validation failure returns `{ success: false, error }` with `400`.
+- Payload must also include `password` with the shared secret; missing or invalid passwords return `401`.

 ## Verification Checklist
 - `.env` configured with admin password + Firebase URL.